Shruti Haasan: Breakthrough (2012–2013)

-In 2013, she appeared in the Telugu action film Balupu opposite, Ravi Teja, which eventually became a "super-hit" at the Indian box office.
-She received positive reviews for her performance, with critics noting that she "provides the fun in the film with glamor and verve".
+With four releases in 2013, Haasan first appeared in the Telugu film Balupu opposite, Ravi Teja, which eventually became a "super-hit", at the box office.
+She received positive reviews for her performance, with a critic of Idlebrain stating that she "provides the fun in the film with glamor and verve".
 Later that year, she starred in two Hindi films, Prabhu Deva's Ramaiya Vastavaiya and Nikkhil Advani's D-Day.
-In the latter, a spy thriller, she played a prostitute involved with a suspended army officer.
-She also sung a song for the film, entitled "Alvida".
+For the former, she played a Punjabi girl Sona alongside Girish Kumar.
+In the latter, a spy thriller, she played Suraiya, a prostitute involved with a suspended army officer, Arjun Rampal.
+She also sang a song for the film, entitled "Alvida".
 Reviewing the film for Rediff.com, Palomi Sharma found Haasan to be "perfect as a Karachi prostitute with a haunting aura about her".
-She also starred in the Telugu action film Ramayya Vasthavayya opposite Jr. NTR for the first time.
+In her final release that year, Haasan played a social worker Ammulu, opposite Jr. NTR, in Telugu film Ramayya Vasthavayya.
 The film received an average response from critics.

+Commercial success and fluctuations (2014–2020)

-Her first release of 2014, the Telugu film Yevadu, opposite Ram Charan, emerged as a major commercial success.
-Her second Telugu release of the year, Race Gurram, had Haasan star opposite Allu Arjun for the first time in her career.
-The film emerged as a "blockbuster" success.
-Along with the rest of the film, she received positive reviews for her performance, with one critic noting that she "plays her part well and looks glamorous".
-She also had a Tamil release; Poojai, opposite Vishal, and performed her first item number in her career in the Telugu action comedy film Aagadu, starring Mahesh Babu and Tamannaah.
+Haasan's first release of 2014, the Telugu film Yevadu, opposite Ram Charan, emerged as a major commercial success.
+She played a college student Manju in the film.
+Karthik Pasupulate stated, "Shruti looks pretty, but has little else to do."
+In her second Telugu release of the year, Race Gurram, Haasan star opposite Allu Arjun for the first time in her career and played Spandana, an emotionless girl.
+The film emerged as a "blockbuster" success, the highest-grossing film of the year.
+She received positive reviews for her performance, with a critic of Deccan Chronicle noting that she "plays her part well and looks glamorous".
+For her performance, Haasan earned the Filmfare Award for Best Actress – Telugu and her second SIIMA Best Actress – Telugu.
+She also had a Tamil release; Poojai, opposite Vishal, for which she also did costume designing and performed her first item number, in the Telugu film Aagadu, starring Mahesh Babu and Tamannaah.

-In 2015, Haasan performed her second item number in the Hindi film Tevar, featuring Arjun Kapoor and Sonakshi Sinha.
-Next, she appeared in multiple films in such as the Hindi film Gabbar Is Back opposite Akshay Kumar, Koratala Siva's Telugu action film Srimanthudu opposite Mahesh Babu, Anees Bazmee's comedy Welcome Back, alongside John Abraham, Anil Kapoor and Nana Patekar and the Tamil films Puli, co-starring Vijay and Vedalam, opposite Ajith Kumar, marking her first collaboration with both the actors.

-In 2016 she appeared in Rocky Handsome opposite John Abraham for the second time and in the Telugu film Premam, opposite Naga Chaitanya which was a remake of the Malayalam film Premam.
-She was signed to the fantasy film Sangamithra, directed by Sundar.
-C, in which she was to play a warrior.
-However, citing date issues, she opted out of the film.

-In 2017, she appeared in Katamarayudu, which marked her second collaboration with Pawan Kalyan, Si3, with Suriya, for the second time, and Behen Hogi Teri alongside Rajkummar Rao.
-She made her American television debut in 2019 with the action drama series Treadstone in which she had a recurring role.